GLUE: Gradient-free Learning to Unify Experts: Related Work

 \section{Related Work}

 A straightforward way to combine experts is to weight each model in proportion to the amount of data used to train it---an idea resembling that of federated averaging (FedAvg), where model updates from multiple clients are aggregated based on clients' local dataset sizes in order to produce a unified model that (on average) performs well on all clients' data~\cite{mcmahan2017communication}.
 While simple and scalable, this strategy is agnostic to the \emph{target} domain.
-Under distribution changes, such as domain expansion, data-size weighting cannot adapt the mixture to target loss signals and can overemphasize large but misaligned sources.
+Under distribution changes, such as domain expansion, data-size weighting cannot adapt to target loss signals and can overemphasize large but misaligned sources.

 Another common approach involves choosing or reweighting experts using a proxy metric (e.g., held-out accuracy) and then averaging the expert model parameters.
-Examples include ``model soups''---uniform averaging or greedy selection before averaging---and Fisher-weighted merging, which uses per-parameter Fisher information with model-level mixing as a hyperparameter ~\cite{wortsman2022model,matena2022merging, park2025fedbaf}.
+Examples include ``model soups''---uniform averaging or greedy selection before averaging---and Fisher-weighted merging, which uses per-parameter Fisher information with model-level mixing as a hyperparameter ~\cite{wortsman2022model, matena2022merging, park2025fedbaf}.
 These methods can be effective when a reliable proxy set exists, but they decouple weight choice from the training objective and often require manual tuning or discrete selection steps.

-A third line of work learns the expert mixture coefficients by minimizing a target-driven objective, ranging from scalar task-vector combinations to interference-aware merging and adaptive (un)supervised schemes that tune model-wise coefficients~\cite{ilharcoediting,yadav2023ties,yangadamerging}.
-However, these gradient-based methods require backpropagating through the blended network to compute $\nabla_{\btheta(\balpha)}\mathcal{L}$ and then taking inner products with the expert parameters (e.g., $\partial\mathcal{L}/\partial \balpha_i=\langle \nabla_{\btheta(\balpha)}\mathcal{L},\,\btheta_i\rangle$), which is computationally expensive.
+A third line of work learns the expert mixture coefficients by minimizing a target-driven objective, ranging from scalar task-vector combinations (TIES-Merging~\cite{yadav2023ties}) to interference-aware merging and adaptive (un)supervised schemes that tune model-wise coefficients (AdaMerging)~\cite{ilharcoediting,yangadamerging}.
+These gradient-based methods require computing $\nabla_{\btheta(\balpha)}\mathcal{L}$ via backpropagation through the blended network and then taking inner products with expert parameters (e.g., $\partial\mathcal{L}/\partial \balpha_i=\langle \nabla_{\btheta(\balpha)}\mathcal{L},\,\btheta_i\rangle$), which is computationally expensive.